adamsilver/fdpb/02-a-checkout-flow.md

 AJAX-driven and modal-heavy sites haven't helped matters because clicking the browser's back button often goes against user's expectations[^backlink].
 Thankfully, the checkout doesn't need AJAX or modal dialogs so this isn't a problem, but we still need to ensure the browser's back button works as expected.
 Users expect it to take them to the previous page in the state they left it in.

 However, research might show you that it's useful to include a back link within the interface itself and that users will be more inclined to trust it.
 In this case, position the link at the top left of the page.
 By placing it at the top of the page, users can see that they can go back if they need to.
 And they're less likely to fill out the form before hitting back and losing their data.

-Whatever you do, don't place it before the submit button.
-When keyboard users press <kbd>Tab</kbd> when inside the last field, pressing <kbd>Enter</kbd> will take them back to the previous step instead of submitting the form which is frustrating.

 Consider making the link text explicit.
 “Back” is ambiguous; “Back to delivery address” is clearer.